... to the Crowthorne Symphony Orchestra website.

 Our Director of Music is Robert Roscoe, who joined us in 2007.
 Under Robert’s leadership, the Orchestra has performed varied and challenging programmes including popular classics as well as less well-known pieces.
 We regularly invite soloists to join us.

 Why don’t you come along to our next concert?
 If you are a competent player (even if you haven't played for a while and would like to get back to it) and would like to join us, or would just like to know more about the Orchestra then please browse this site or get in touch.

-Join Us for a Night at the Opera
+It was a Wonderful Night at the Opera!

 Family Christmas Concert

 We had a most enjoyable Family concert of carols and seasonal music at St John the Baptist on Saturday afternoon, 14th December.
 The carols included favourites "Hark the Herald Angels" and "O Come All Ye Faithful" as well as the less well-known but beautiful "Gabriel's Message".
 The orchestra played a range of Christmas themed music – everything from "Roses de Noel" and "Christmas at the Movies" to the popular finale "A Christmas Festival" by Leroy Anderson.
 For this last piece we invited the youngest members of the audience to guest conduct a section, and we hope they enjoyed themselves as much as we did!
 One of the highlights of the concert was the first performance of a piece especially written for the Orchestra by one of our cellists John Whittaker – "A Christmas Overture" based on English carols.
 John explained that he loved carols and this was a great way to put all his favourites in one piece!
 We were very proud to be the first to play the music, which is destined to become a firm favourite in our Christmas repertoire.

 Brahms, Dvorak and Handel/Elgar at Orchestra's Autumn Concert